The Physics Library is closed today.

 The mission of the Physics Library is to provide access to information that will support and foster creativity, study, teaching, and research, particularly in the area of physics and its related fields.

 The Physics Library, a full service branch of the University Libraries, strives to coordinate access to, and make available, information in physics and related disciplines in a variety of formats to support the informational and reading needs of students, staff, and faculty.
-Services include providing access to online research databases, the online library catalog (Infolinks), course reserves, reference and research consultations, user instruction, document delivery, as well as access to print material including discipline related monographs and journals.
+Services include providing access to online research databases, the library catalog, course reserves, reference and research consultations, user instruction, document delivery, as well as access to print material including discipline related monographs and journals.

 The Physics Library follows the circulation policies as listed on the main Mullins Library Circulation page.